alexpearce/home/_posts/tips/2016-06-21-running-kerberos-jobs-with-acron.md

 acron, and those jobs will have Kerberos tokens automatically.
 You can manipulate the acron table with the `acrontab` command

-In a later post, we'll go over how to set up your own [virtual machine in the CERN network][openstack] that is able to run acron jobs, so that you can install your own software for your jobs to use.
+In [the next post][acron-vm], we'll go over how to set up your own [virtual machine in the CERN network][openstack] that is able to run acron jobs, so that you can install your own software for your jobs to use.

 [cern]: https://home.cern/
 [kerberos]: https://en.wikipedia.org/wiki/Kerberos_(protocol)
 [acron]: http://acron.web.cern.ch/
 [lxplus]: https://information-technology.web.cern.ch/services/lxplus-service
 [openstack]: http://clouddocs.web.cern.ch/clouddocs/
+[acron-vm]: {% post_url 2016-06-22-creating-a-vm-for-acron-jobs %}